wp-plugins/responsive-menu/readme.txt

 - You need to add the following meta tag to your site header: &lt;meta name="viewport" content="width=device-width, initial-scale=1, maximum-scale=1, user-scalable=no" /&gt;

+= Why have all my options disappeared when upgrading to 1.6 =

+When upgrading to 1.6, you will need to de-active and then re-active the plugin again to get your options to re-appear.
+Don't worry none of your settings will be lost.
+This will not happen in future releases.

 == Screenshots ==

 1. Fully customisable Admin Screen